calcoloergosum/kbest-assignment-enumeration-rust/README.md

 # kbest-assignment-enumeration-rust

 Minimum cost k-best perfect matching.
-Assignment problem code is borrowed from [lapjv-rust](https://github.com/Antti/lapjv-rust/), thus affected by their license.
+Finding initial solution part of the code is borrowed from [lapjv-rust](https://github.com/Antti/lapjv-rust/), thus affected by their license.

 ## Reference